rancher/rancher.github.io/os/configuration/ssh-keys/index.md

   - ssh-rsa BBB...ZZZ example2@rancher
 ```

-When we pass the cloud-config file during the `rancheros-install` command, it will allow these ssh keys to be associated with the **rancher** user.
+When we pass the cloud-config file during the `ros install` command, it will allow these ssh keys to be associated with the **rancher** user.
 You can ssh into RancherOS using the key.

 ```bash
 $ ssh -i /path/to/private/key rancher@<ip-address>